Clinical UM Guideline

 Osteoarthritis is the degeneration of cartilage and the underlying bone within a joint.
 This can lead to pain and joint stiffness.
 The specific causes of osteoarthritis are unknown, but it is believed to be both mechanical and molecular events in the affected joint.
 Onset is gradual and usually begins after age 40.
 It is estimated that osteoarthritis affects 13.9% of adults aged 25 and older and 33.6% of adults aged 65 and older in the United States.
 The most prevalent osteoarthritis occurs in the knee.
 There is no cure for osteoarthritis and current treatment focuses on relieving symptoms and improving function.
 The injections are considered to be a device by the United States Food and Drug Administration (FDA) and several have been approved via the premarket approval process.

 Chevalier and colleagues (2010) reported on a prospective, randomized, double-blind study of intra-articular injection of hylan G-F 20 versus placebo in 253 individuals with symptomatic osteoarthritis in the knee.
 A 4-week open, repeat treatment phase study evaluated safety only.
 Study participants were age 40 years or older, had a diagnosis of knee osteoarthritis found on x-ray, and had continued osteoarthritic pain despite conservative treatment.
 A total of 232 participants completed the study; 115 in the injection group and 117 in the placebo group.
 The primary outcome measure was the change in baseline over 26 weeks using the Western Ontario and McMaster Universities (WOMAC) Osteoarthritis Index questionnaire.
 The participants were followed up at 1, 3, 8, 12, 18 and 26 weeks after injection.
 At 26 weeks, the participants in the injection group had a 36% change in pain from baseline while the participants in the placebo group had a 25% change in pain from baseline.
 After the initial treatment, a total of 160 participants went on to be treated in the open, repeat injection phase.
-Seventy-seven participants received a second injection of hylan G-F 20 and 83 participants received a first injection of hylan G-F 20, having received placebo in the initial treatment phase.
-In the group receiving a second injection of hylan G-F 20, one participant experienced an adverse event related to the study treatment and 4 participants experienced adverse events related to the study procedure.
+A total of 77 participants received a second injection of hylan G-F 20 and 83 participants received a first injection of hylan G-F 20, having received placebo in the initial treatment phase.
+In the group receiving a second injection of hylan G-F 20, 1 participant experienced an adverse event related to the study treatment and 4 participants experienced adverse events related to the study procedure.
 For the participants who had adverse events when they previously received hylan G-F 20 in the initial treatment phase and were now receiving their second injection of hylan G-F 20 they did not experience any further adverse events on repeat exposure.

 In their 2008 Clinical Practice Guidelines for the treatment of osteoarthritis of the knees, the American Academy of Orthopedic Surgeons recommended that individuals with symptomatic osteoarthritis of the knees receive acetaminophen or NSAIDs unless there are contraindications to this treatment.
 They could not recommend for or against the use of intra-intrarticular hyaluronan injections for individuals with mild to moderate symptomatic osteoarthritis of the knees.